coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 * bundle - use bundle to check dependencies ("bundle check || bundle install")
 * "rake bundle_audit" - check for vulnerable dependencies
 * "rake test" - runs the test suite
-* "rake markdownlint" - runs markdownlint (check for errors in markdown text)
+* "rake markdownlint" - runs markdownlint, also known as mdl (check for errors in markdown text)
 * "rake rubocop" - runs Rubocop, which checks code style against the [community Ruby style guide](https://github.com/bbatsov/ruby-style-guide)
 * "rake rails_best_practices" - check against rails best practices using the gem [rails_best_practices](http://rails-bestpractices.com/)
 * "rake brakeman" - runs Brakeman, which is a static source code analyzer to look for Ruby on Rails security vulnerabilities

+Here are some other tools we use, though they are not currently integrated into the default "rake" checking task:

-We externally use OWASP ZAP to try to detect other security problems; you are encouraged to use web application scanners to find and fix problems too.
+* OWASP ZAP web application security scanner.
+You are encouraged to use this and other web application scanners to find and fix problems.
+* JSCS (Javascript style checker) using the Node.js format.
+* JSHint (Javascript error detector)

+Note that we also use some other continuous integration tools that check changes after they are checked into GitHub; if they find problems, please fix them.

+## Updating components

+For stability we set fixed version numbers of components (which are primarily gems).
+This means that we need to occasionally update our dependencies.
+The 'bundle_audit' task will note vulnerable components, which may need to be updated quickly.
+Updates should be handled as a separate commit from functional improvements.
+It's okay if the commit includes both a component update and code changes to make it work.

+The "bundle outdated" command lists outdated Ruby gems.
+If things look reasonable, run "bundle update" to update all Ruby gems (or "bundle update GEM" to update a specific gem).
+Be *sure* to rerun the tests with "rake".

+Once the component update has been verified, it can be checked in as a new commit.

 ## Creating pull requests